hboppe/project_management_api/README.md

 ### **DELETE - /projects/:id**

-- Delete a project by its id.
+- Deletes a project by its id.

 ### Example